tomasc/simple_form_attachments/README.md

 #### Validations

-If you want to validate the number of attachments you can use for example the following validation.
+If you want to validate the number of attachments allowed on the owner, you can use for example the following validation.
 Eventual validation errors will be displayed to the user when submitting the parent form.

 ```ruby
 validates :attachment_pdfs, length: { maximum: 2 }